Open3270/Open3270/README.md

 # Welcome

-*The WinFXDeveloper TN3270 library provides a high level API to connect to mainframe 3270 sessions from a Microsoft .NET application.*
+*Open3270 provides a high level API to connect to mainframe 3270 sessions from a .NET application.*

 ## Key features include